Policy Statement on Sexual Misconduct (Title IX)

 Washington, DC 20017

-Other campus personnel who learn of sexual assaults or sexual misconduct may have reporting obligations, e.g., personnel in housing, student affairs and academic affairs.
-Trinity conducts routine staff training to ensure full compliance with Title IX.
+Other campus personnel who learn of sexual assaults or sexual misconduct may have reporting obligations, e.g., faculty, residence life staff, athletics staff, student affairs and academic affairs, supervisors in offices.
+Trinity conducts routine staff training to ensure full compliance with the federal rules on sexual assault.

 IV.
 Process for Investigations and Case Management

 Trinity will investigate all reports of sexual misconduct promptly.
 Complainants (the person making the complaint) who request anonymity or confidentiality should be aware that Trinity may not be able to honor that request in all cases.
 Trinity is required by Title IX and its own policies to maintain the safety and security of the campus community, and in some instances Trinity may have to go forward over the objection of the complainant if the facts warrant.
 In every case, the privacy of the complainant will be preserved to the maximum extent possible.

 A. Protection and Support Resources

 Prior to the full investigation or hearing on the matter, Trinity may impose interim measures to ensure the safety of the complainant or the community, such as orders of no contact between the parties, removal from residence halls, or immediate suspension and barring from campus in some cases.
 Trinity will also call the police to arrest the perpetrator if the facts warrant.

 Trinity will also provide the complainant with information and assistance in obtaining support resources.

 B. Initial Assessment